raeufroushangar/raeufroushangar.com/my-site/index.md

 ![Profile Picture](/assets/images/profile.jpg)

-Hi, I'm Raeuf Roushangar, an interdisciplinary computational scientist with extensive experience in developing computational pipelines and algorithms, high-dimensional data analysis, statistical modeling, and machine and deep learning for bioinformatics applications.
+Hi, I'm **Raeuf Roushangar**, an interdisciplinary computational scientist with extensive experience in developing computational pipelines and algorithms, high-dimensional data analysis, statistical modeling, and machine and deep learning for bioinformatics applications.

-### Professional Summary
+## About Me
 - Proficient in developing end-to-end computational pipelines for bioinformatics and multi-omics data analysis: genomics, transcriptomics, metabolomics, and proteomics.
 - Skilled in algorithm development, machine learning, deep learning, data mining, statistical modeling, time series analysis, and image and natural language processing.
 - Experienced with Python, C/C++, and R.